 MY JOURNEY OF CONFIDENCE

 I’m a people person.
 I love meeting new faces, learning about different personalities and listening to people’s captivating stories of life.
 I think that's fascinating.
-Every time I meet someone new, I’m always excited to hear about their personal stories.
+Every time I meet someone new, I’m always excited to hear about their journey.

 Essentially, the story was that I didn't have a story, full stop.

 I was born in a small town in Poland, where I spent 17 years of my life.
-I enjoyed riding a bike, exploring wild forests and writing poems about freedom.
+I enjoyed riding a bike, exploring wild forests and writing poems about birds & freedom.

 I didn't like school because it was the only place where I couldn't express myself.